Zabanaa/neuromancer.vim/README.md

 cp neuromancer.vim/colors/neuromancer.vim ~/.vim/colors/
 ```
-Then, in your .vimrc file, simply change the colorscheme line to the following:
+Then, in your .vimrc file, simply change (or add) the `colorscheme` line to the following:
 `colorscheme neuromancer`

 Feel free to leave any feedback, notes or comments.
 I'm